Shlomo Amar

 Shlomo Moshe Amar (שלמה משה עמר; سليمان موسى عمار; born April 1, 1948) is the former Sephardic Chief Rabbi of Israel.
 He served in the position of Rishon LeZion from 2003 to 2013; his Ashkenazi counterpart during his tenure was Yona Metzger.
-Since 2014, he currently serves as the Sephardic Chief Rabbi of Jerusalem.
+In 2014 he became the Sephardic Chief Rabbi of Jerusalem.

 Early life

-Shlomo Amar was born in Casablanca, Morocco, to Eliyahu and Mima (Miriam) Amar.
-His family immigrated to Israel in 1962 when Shlomo was 14.
-Shlomo studied in the Ponovezh Yeshiva.
-He transferred to a small Yeshiva in the northern town of Shlomi, where at age 19, was appointed as the rabbi of the town.
+Amar was born in Casablanca, Morocco, to Eliyahu and Mima (Miriam) Amar.
+His family immigrated to Israel in 1962 when he was 14.
+He studied in the Ponovezh Yeshiva.
+He transferred to a small Yeshiva in the northern town of Shlomi, where at age 19, was appointed the rabbi of the town.
 At age 20 he also served as the head of kashrut for the city of Nahariyya.

-Rav Amar studied dayanut in Haifa under Rabbi Yaakov Nissan Rosenthal.
-Rav Amar was a close associate and student of the spiritual leader of the Shas party and former Sephardi Chief Rabbi, Ovadia Yosef.
+Amar studied dayanut in Haifa under Rabbi Yaakov Nissan Rosenthal.
+Amar was a close associate and student of the spiritual leader of the Shas party and former Sephardi Chief Rabbi, Ovadia Yosef.
 Before his appointment as Sephardic Chief Rabbi of Israel, Amar had served as the head of the Petah Tikva Rabbinical Court.
 He was elected chief rabbi of Tel Aviv in 2002, the first sole Chief Rabbi of the city.

 Personal life

-Shlomo was introduced to his wife Mazal Sabag through his Rabbi, Yaakov Nissan Rosenthal.
-They have 12 Children.
-His daughter Yehudit Rachel is married to Rabbi Ovadia Yosef, son of Sephardic Chief Rabbi Yitzchak Yosef, grandson of Ovadia Yosef.
+Shlomo and his wife, Mazal Sabag, have 12 children.
+His daughter Yehudit Rachel is married to Rabbi Ovadia Yosef, the son of Sephardic Chief Rabbi Yitzchak Yosef, and grandson of Ovadia Yosef.